LEADING OFF: Braves streaking, Harper on paternity leave

 Gonzalez lost both decisions in 2016, missed the entire 2017 season after Tommy John surgery and didn’t return to the majors until this June 25.

-Cardinals rookie Dakota Hudson (12-6, 3.63) goes for his third consecutive win.
+Cardinals rookie Dakota Hudson (12-6, 3.63 ERA) goes for his third consecutive win.
 He was pulled after throwing 6 2/3 hitless innings against Milwaukee on Monday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports